hatechurro/hatechurro/README.md

-hatechurro the most time
+most of the time hatechurro,
-lovechurro some days
+lovechurro not so even